 - Sunday Brunch at ‘Basin

-Each Sunday from June 23 – September 8, Snowbasin Resort hosts mountain-top brunch with spectacular views and fresh mountain air.
-Ride the gondola up to Needles Lodge and enjoy 4-star cuisine.
-The chef’s unique creations will be available in both buffet-style and staffed stations including carving, omelette and crepe stations.
+Each Sunday from June 23 – September 8, Snowbasin Resort hosts a mountain-top brunch with spectacular views and fresh mountain air.
+Ride the gondola up to Needles Lodge and enjoy some of the most delicious cuisine that Utah has to offer.
+The chef’s unique creations will be available in both buffet-style and staffed stations including carving, omelet, and crepe stations.
 The brunch is held from 10 am until 2:30 pm.
 Reservations are recommended.

 - Paddleboarding at Causey and Pineview

-Summers can get hot, beat the heat by venturing out into Causey or Pineview reservoirs on paddle boards!
-Causey is a motorless waterway about 15 minutes east on highway 39 toward Monte Cristo.
+Summers get hot, beat the heat by venturing out into Causey or Pineview reservoirs on paddleboards!
+Causey is a motorless waterway about 15 minutes east on Highway 39 toward Monte Cristo.
 The beauty of sheer cliffs and calm waters creates the perfect place to practice paddleboard yoga.
 Pineview is best during the week or early morning before motorboats disrupt the tranquil, green reservoir.
 Watch out for the rare moose and tons of birds back in the coves.
-Paddleboards are included when you book a stay based on availability!
+And, if you’re staying with us, we offer free paddleboard rentals (based on availability).

 - Mountain Biking at the Ski Resorts

+Ski Resorts are good for more than just skiing!
 Snowbasin’s Overlook Trail is a 4.5 mile out-and-back trail that begins in the lower Maples parking lot at Snowbasin.
 Link it with the infamous Sardine trail, and voila, the perfect loop.
-This connects to a series of biking trails between Snowbasin the Forest Service so grab the AllTrails app to avoid getting lost (there’s 26 miles of connecting trails at Snowbasin).
+This connects to a series of biking trails between Snowbasin and the Forest Service, so grab the AllTrails app to avoid getting lost (there are 26 miles of connecting trails at Snowbasin).
 There are stunning views, so be sure to hit the lookout.
-Snowbasin does rent bikes onsite and also offers lift riding on weekends.
+Snowbasin does rent bikes on site and also offers lift riding on weekends.

 - Blues, Brews, and BBQs

-Each summer, Snowbasin puts on a concert series that features both unique, local talent and internationally touring artists.
+Summer at Snowbasin means the coolest concert series, featuring both unique, local talent and internationally touring artists.
 Concerts are each Sunday and always feature locally brewed beers, award-winning barbeque, and foot-tappin’ rhythms.
 Bring a blanket or folding chair to sit in when you’re not dancing to some mountain music!
-Other favorites include the Utah Symphony outside on July 3rd and Beer Fest.
+Other favorites include the Utah Symphony outside in July and Beer Fest.
 And remember, if you do partake in the libations, hop on the free shuttle back to our vacation rental properties.

 - North Arm Trail-Family Friendly Wildlife Hike

-Pineview’s wildlife viewing trail is easy peasy with little elevation gain and bridges over creeks.
-Enjoy single track hiking or biking amid wildflowers along this 6.5 mile out and back trail.
+Pineview’s wildlife viewing trail is easy peasy with little elevation gain and epic views.
+Enjoy single-track hiking or biking amid wildflowers along this 6.5 mile out and back trail.
 Located along the shore of Pineview, you can spot waterfowl, songbirds, raptors, and the rare moose drinking in the wetlands.
 The area is partially covered in the trees and occasional access to the water if you need to cool off.
 Park on the north side of Pineview in the designated parking lot or at Windsurfer beach on the south end.
-Afterwards head to the Mad Moose Café for an ice-cream cone!
+Afterward, head to the Mad Moose Café for an ice-cream cone!

 - Playing at Huntsville Park

-Huntsville’s iconic park is the perfect place for picnicking and hanging out in the Wasatch back.
-Huntsville Park features volleyball courts, soccer fields, an awesome playground for littles, tennis courts, and disc golf.
+Huntsville Park is the perfect place for picnicking and hanging out in the Wasatch back.
+The park features volleyball courts, soccer fields, an awesome playground, tennis courts, and disc golf.
 This Norman Rockwell town is best viewed on cruiser bikes available at Detours across from the park.
-A full city block and lined with 100+ foot tall pines, perfect to enjoy the fresh mountain air while relaxing under a large pavillion.
-There’s tons of activities in the area!
+A full city block and lined with 100+ foot tall pines, it’s perfect to enjoy the fresh mountain air while relaxing under a large pavilion.
 It’s a great place for family reunions, birthdays, and other outdoor celebrations!
 Winter also hosts an ice skating rink amidst the trees.

 - Hot Air Ballooning and the Ogden Valley Balloon Festival